After Testing Work Gloves, This is The Pair We Use Daily

 • Will not withstand punctures

 Who said protective work gloves have to look dull?
-The Skydeer gardening gloves come in a host of pretty designs, yet they offer serious hand protection.
-The Skydeer gloves are made of flexible nylon and soft deerskin, and when we pulled them on, they fit perfectly.
+These stylish Skydeer gloves are made of flexible nylon and soft deerskin, and when we pulled them on, they fit perfectly.
 These gardening gloves feature reinforced stitching for durability, and although they do have seams inside the fingers, they’re so soft that they’re barely noticeable.

-The gloves are advertised for gardening use, so we used them when we planted and weeded the flower beds.
-They’re also advertised as having a waterproof back—but they don’t.
-We poured a little water on the backs of the gloves while we were wearing them and while some of the water ran off, a good amount soaked through to our hands.
+The gloves are advertised for gardening use, so we used them while planting and weeding flower beds.
+We poured a little water on the back of the gloves to test the claims of waterproofing, but while some of the water ran off, a good amount soaked through.

 We liked the padded palms, which added some comfort for gripping hand trowels and rakes, and we enjoyed the lightweight feel of the gloves.
 They’re very flexible and do not constrict movement.
 However, they are light-duty gloves and will not prevent pricks from thorns.